Migrants In Maltese Custody After They Hijack Ship That Rescued Them

 The episode highlighted the continuing tension between migrants seeking a better life, and European countries that refuse to accept them.
 Migrants have been attempting to flee oppressive governments in Africa and the Middle East for some time, but such hijackings are essentially unheard of.
 Salvini described the incident as "the first act of piracy on the high seas with migrants," the Italian news agency ANSA reported.

-The humanitarian group Mediterranean Saving Humans said it hoped the European countries would remember that "these are human beings fleeing from hell."
+The humanitarian group Mediterranea Saving Humans said it hoped the European countries would remember that "these are human beings fleeing from hell."
 Adding that: "We ask that the 108 people on board be considered refugees to be welcomed and protected."

 Migrants attempting the sea journey to Europe regularly set off from Libya.
 Sometimes their precarious rafts sink in the Mediterranean, killing everyone on board.
 In November, after rescued migrants refused to disembark from a ship returning to Libya, that country's coast guard forcibly removed them and placed them in detention centers.
 Migrants captured in Libya often say they are subject to torture, or sold into slavery.